 Allowing the dried fruit to soak in the tea overnight make the fruit plump and juicy and makes the flavour of the tea in the fruit works well with the sweetness of the loaf.
-I use Campbell’s tea which is imported from Ireland and pretty hard to get but you can use any strong tea such as Yorkshire tea or breakfast tea.
+I use Campbell’s tea which is imported from Ireland and pretty hard to get but you can use any strong black tea such as Yorkshire tea or breakfast tea.

 Allergy Information – Irish Tea Brack